0x7ffc/0x7ffc.github.io/_posts/2018-03-04-things-I-wish-I-knew-about-bitwise-operators.md

 ## Lowest set bit

-Signed integers are commonly represented using two's complement, and the two's complement is calulated by inverting the digits and adding one.
+Signed integers are commonly represented using two's complement, and the two's complement is calculated by inverting the digits and adding one.
 For example:

 ```
 010       + 110       = 1000